 Happy Mother's Day to all us hard-working (I needn't have said that; being a mother implies you are hard-working!) mums.
 I know today isn't going to be all that different from yesterday, or the day before, or any day since baby/ies were born; you will still have nappies to change, hungry tummies to feed and tantrums to tolerate.
 But it's still nice to know there's a day in YOUR name.
 Acknowledging the one role everyone – including your own kid – takes for granted.
 And receiving a special gift won't hurt (I've already got mine: a paper-flower and a card Little Man made for me at nursery).
-BEST GIFT EVER, even though I know he doesn't yet realise why he's made it!
+BEST GIFT EVER.

 - Uninterrupted sleep.
 The 8-9 hours at a stretch kind.
 With no wakings in between, pottering around the kitchen at 3 am heating up milk.